ohh2ahh/AppAvailability/README.md

 ### PhoneGap Build

-AppAvailability works with PhoneGap build too. **Unfortunately PhoneGap Build requires now a paid plan to update a plugin.
-Therefore the version on PhoneGap Build is deprecated.**
+AppAvailability works with PhoneGap build too.
 You can include this plugin from either npm or directly from this repository:
 ```xml
 <plugin name="cordova-plugin-appavailability" source="npm" />
 ```